Replicated tables

 yt freeze-table //tmp/replicated

-# Checking that the tablet is frozen, i.e. all data was written to the disk.
+# Checking if the tablet is frozen (if all the data has been written to the disk).

 yt get //tmp/replicated/@tablet_state